princeasaregh/TB-Profiler-Workshop/README.md

 ---

-## 4.2 Run TB-Profiler on Multiple Samples Using Batch Analysis
+## 4.2 Run TB-Profiler on Multiple Samples Using any one of the options below

-### 4.2.1 First create a Sample Sheet from the downloaded FASTQ Files
+### First create a Sample Sheet from the downloaded FASTQ Files

 #### Bash Method